Top 28 Places to Visit in Europe for First Timers: Discovering the Old Continent

 Check this Orkney and Scotland 5-day tour

 You will also notice that Norse names such as Magnus, Rognvald and Thorfinn are still commonplace amongst the young.
+With spectacular scenery, Scotland has many other locations for you to take in the landscape by car.
+You can plan your trip by looking at the best driving routes in Scotland.

 By Gillian & Jonathan from Scotland Bucket List